tszwinglitw/5004-TeamActivities/Module07/README.md

 > [!TIP]
 > What is **var**?
 Starting in Java 11, you can use the `var` keyword to declare local variables.
 The compiler will infer the type of the variable based on the value you assign to it.
 This can make your code more concise and easier to read.
 We often don't introduce it right away, as most books are still stuck back at java 8.0.
 But it is a good feature to know about, and can help your code.
 Note it is only for local (internal to methods, loops, if statements) variables, and *not for class fields or method parameters*.

+## File Types
+Let's take a moment to discuss file types.
+There are often two major 'types' of files, binary and text.
+Binary files are files that are stored in a format that is not human-readable.
+They are often used to store data in a more compact form, and are often used by programs to store data.
+Text files are files that are stored in a human-readable format.
+They are often used to store data that needs to be read or edited by humans.
+That is it.
+Extensions tell you more about the file/formatting of the content of the file.
+For example, a `.txt` file is a open text file with no formatting, while a `.xml` file is an XML file which relies on a hierarchy of bracket notation to define information , and a `.json` file is a JSON file that is "code like" storage of the data.

+It is worth exploring some basic formats, as you work with building your models often comes hand in hand with reading and writing data to files.

+### CSV Files
+Explored before, Comma Separated Values are a "flat" data system.
+Meaning it is a single table of data, with rows and columns.
+Each row is a record, and each column is a field.
+It is a very simple format, and can be read and written by many programs.
+It is flat, as the rows are not 'nested' or 'hierarchical', and those type of relationships are not easily represented in CSV files.

+While we have been using .split to parse CSV files, there are libraries that can help you read and write CSV files.
+One such library is OpenCSV.
+You can find more information about OpenCSV at [http://opencsv.sourceforge.net/](http://opencsv.sourceforge.net/).
+This allows for the more options, such as data with commas in it, or other special characters without causing .split issues.

+> [!NOTE]
+> When you see things talk about Maven like the first page of OpenCSV, that also works for gradle!
+Gradle is built off of maven, and  uses a different file format to store the dependencies.

+### XML Files

+### JSON Files

 ## :fire: Java Practice Problem